Given that 2018 is the Year of the Woman, and given that we love food, we’re celebrating 15 incredible female chefs at the top of their game.

 Where: Mere, 74 Charlotte Street, Fitzrovia, W1T 4QJ

 Why: The day after Clare Smyth finished school she moved from County Antrim to Portsmouth to go to catering college.
 In 2002 she joined Restaurant Gordon Ramsay becoming Head Chef in 2007, following time in Monaco and California.
-She’s the first British woman to hold three Michelin stars and this year she will be opening her first restaurant in Notting Hill, although details are TBC.
+She’s the first British woman to hold three Michelin stars and last year she opened Core in Notting Hill, a restaurant dedicated to natural sustainable food.

 What: Murano, Cafe Murano